pyrroman/ExileRaceTracker/README.md

 HotKeys
 =======
-Shift-Alt-p : set the tooltip's position to your cursor position.
+Shift-Alt-p : Set the tooltip's position to your cursor position.

-Shift-Alt-x : exit the script
+Shift-Alt-x : Exit the script

+Shift-Alt-a : Change the followed account

 Download
 ========